railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

 --------------------------

 You can approve (or validate) an invoice in the \ ``Open``\   or \ ``Pro Forma``\   state.
-A Pro Forma invoice doesn't yet have an invoice number, but the accounting entries on the invoice that's created correspond to the amounts that Open ERP will record as the customer's payables.
+A Pro Forma invoice doesn't yet have an invoice number or accounting entries.

-.. tip:: Pro Forma invoices

-	In some countries, you're not allowed to generate accounting entries from pro forma invoices.
-	You create instead a report from the purchase order, which prints a pro forma invoice that has no accounting consequences within the system.

-	You can use the module described in :ref:`ch-config` to create this report.
+It is something more formal than a draft invoice and can later be converted to an open invoice.

 An open invoice has a unique invoice number.
 The invoice is sent to the customer and is marked on the system as awaiting payment.